KiwisAndApples/KiwisAndApples.github.io/docs/cli/how-to.md

 # Using Ponicode CLI

-> Warning:
+> **Warning**:
 > Ponicode CLI is available for Typescript, Javascript and Python.
+> However, some of the options listed below are only available for TypeScript

 #### Write a test file for a given source file